nicolas-risberg/public-repo/projects/_posts/2021-04-06-game-project-7.md

 Some of the other team members, especially **<a href="http://haqvinbager.github.io">Haqvin Bager</a>** built a node editor using **<a href="https://github.com/ocornut/imgui">ImGui</a>** for this project.
 I contributed to this editor by making nodes that would play sounds, for playing voice lines on event triggers in the levels as well as playing randomized SFX and reactionary voice lines based on certain categories.
 Categories included `RobotDeath`, `PlayerStepAirVent` and `ResearcherPickUpExplosivesReaction` among others.
-The audio manager would load lists of clips based on each category on start up, and randomize (cycling through the whole list before replaying) when receiving a message from the node editor.
+The audio manager would load lists of clips based on each category on start up, and randomize (cycling through the whole list before replaying) what clip to play when receiving a message from the node editor.